VPS vs VPN – Free Comparison of Two Concepts

 Virtual Private Server

 A Virtual Private Server (VPS) is a type of shared hosting that hosts the information of many clients on one physical machine.
-It uses a software called a hypervisor to separate tenants.
-It provides the same level of privacy and functionality as a dedicated server while also reducing costs.
+It uses software called a hypervisor to separate tenants.
+It provides the same privacy and functionality as a dedicated server while reducing costs.